haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 In version 1.0, we use env file to configure SeaDoc docker image, instead of modifying the docker-compose.yml file directly.

-Use one of the following method to upgrade the docker compose file depends on your current deployment method.

-#### For deploy SeaDoc on a separate host

 Make sure you have installed Seafile 12.0, then backup old SeaDoc docker-compose.yml file.

 ```sh